 Alcohol Can Affect your Safety

-If you drink alcohol even in small amounts, you can end up in a deadly situation as alcohol can impair your judgement and reaction time.
+If you drink alcohol even in small amounts, you can end up in a deadly situation as alcohol can impair your judgment and reaction time.
 There is always a risk of falling as well as car accidents.
 If you are planning on driving, using machinery, or doing other activities that involve attention, skill, or coordination, you should not drink alcohol.

 Older adults who drink too much are at risk of falling, which can cause serious injuries.
 Older people have thinner bones that can break easily.